Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information:

-A binary tree is a rooted tree where every vertex has no more than two children, and for heap sort, a complete binary tree is required.
-A complete binary tree is a binary tree where every node has exactly two children, except possibly the last level, which places all leaves as far left as possible.
-Binary trees can represent lists in a sorting algorithm, with each node corresponding to an element in the list.
-The relationship between list indexes and parent and child relationships in a binary tree is given by 2*i for the left child's index and 2*i+1 for the right child's index.
-There are two types of heaps: max heap and min heap, depending on whether the sorting order is ascending or descending.
-A max heap is a complete binary tree where each internal node has a value greater than or equal to its children, while a min heap is defined as a complete binary tree with values less than or equal to their children.
-The relationship between heaps and sorting algorithms allows for efficient sorting of lists using heap sort.
-Heap sort involves heapifying an unsorted list into a max heap (or min heap), then repeatedly removing the maximum (or minimum) element from the heap until the sorted list is obtained.
+A binary tree is a rooted tree where every vertex has no more than two children.
+Complete binary trees are a type of binary tree where every node has exactly two children, except for the last level, where leaves are placed as far to the left as possible.
+Binary trees can be used to represent lists in a sorting algorithm called heap sort.
+A complete binary tree is required for heap sort, and the relationship between list indexes and parent-child relationships can be used to efficiently access elements of the list.
+Two types of heaps are max and min, which depend on whether the list needs to be sorted in ascending or descending order.
+A max heap is a complete binary tree where each internal node has a value greater than or equal to its children, while a min heap is defined as a complete binary tree where its internal nodes have values less than or equal to their children.
+The heapify algorithm is used to create a max or min heap from an arbitrary list.
+Heap sort uses the heap data structure to efficiently sort lists in ascending or descending order.

-I did not include any technical details, formulas or links as there was no information to provide on these aspects in the text.
+Note that I did not include any technical details, formulas, links, or specific examples from the original text, as they were not present in the summary.
+If you would like me to include them, please let me know and I can try to do so while keeping the summary concise.

 ---